dev-aditya/dev-aditya/README.md

 **Namaste!** I'm from the serene heights of the **Himalayas**.
 When I'm not on a high-altitude trail, I'm wandering through Hilbert space, simulating **quantum spin systems**.

-My code runs cold like the glaciers and (almost) as fast as a neutrinozzz....

 * 🔭 **Current focus:** Quantum optimal control of spin systems
 * 💻 **Vibe:** Mostly Julia, quantum, and chill
 * 🏔️ **Home:** Born in the abode of snow